getpatchwork/patchwork/docs/development.md

 For more information on Docker itself, please refer to the [Docker][ref-docker] and [docker-compose][ref-compose] documentation.

+**NOTE:** If using SELinux, you will need to create a custom SELinux rule to allow the Docker process to access your working directory.
+Run:

+    $ chcon -RT svirt_sandbox_file_t $PATCHWORK_DIR

+where `$PATCHWORK_DIR` is the absolute patch to the `patchwork` folder created when you cloned the repo.
+For more information, see `man docker run`.

+**NOTE:** If you see an error like the below:

+    ERROR: Couldn't connect to the Docker daemon at http+docker://localunixsocket - is it running?

+ensure you have correctly installed Docker, added your user to the `docker` group, and started the daemon, per the [Docker documentation][ref-docker].

 ## Vagrant-Based Installation

 Patchwork provides a Vagrant-based environment as an alternative to Docker.